Philadelphia International Airport: Terminals D and E

 Terminal D has 16 gates; it opened in 1973.
-Terminal D is home to Air Canada, Delta, Spirit (check-in only with gates in Terminal E) and United.
+Terminal D is home to Air Canada, Delta, and United.
 This terminal is connected to the shopping area of Terminals B/C through a post-security walkway.
 The terminal contains a United Club and a Delta Sky Club (recently announced to soon be remodeled and expanded).

 Terminal E has 17 gates.
-It is home to Alaska Airlines (check-in only, departures from D6), Frontier, JetBlue (check-in only as of 2022), Southwest, and Sun Country Airlines (check-in only, departures from Terminal D).
+It is home to Alaska Airlines (check-in only, departures from D1), Allegiant Air, Frontier, JetBlue (check-in only as of 2022), Southwest, and Sun Country Airlines (check-in only, departures from Terminal D).
 It opened in 1977, a fan-shaped extension at the end of the concourse was constructed along with the Connector Project in 2008.
 Terminal E houses a USO lounge available for all members of the military and their families.

 The two terminals were connected in late 2008 with a new concourse while providing joint security, a variety of shops and restaurants and a link to Baggage Claims D and E. This is the inverse of the connector between Terminals B and C, which comprises a combined ticket hall but separate security facilities.

 A new Chase Sapphire Lounge by The Club opened in the Terminal D/E connector concourse with a 20000 sqft facility, one of the largest in its collection.